noahfigueras/contractsV2/README.md

 should get a bigger share of rewards than a validator with `32 ETH`.
 Also, we are going to introduce a **pro-rata share distribution** in this system.

+## Steps
+1. User proofs that he's the owner of the validator. -> Registration

+2. Validator can claim rewards only when a block is proposed.
+The rewards will be calculated using a pro-rata share distribution using time and EB (staking power).
+Time starts from day of registration and resets every time validator claims rewards.

+3. Slashing of deactivation happens through a fraud proof, proving that a specific validator has proposed a block with an incorrect `fee_recipient`.
+This gives 20% of the rewards to the observer submitting the fraud proof.
+The rest goes back to the pool.

+Note: Not sure if we should add Missed Proposals into the slashing scenario.
+Every second missed slot they lose rewards ??

 ## Requirements
 In order to verify some beacon state, we have to  submit a proof of the beacon state with the information we need to verify.